kvriet/pneumatics/docs/air-circuits.md

 | One-way valve                 | Diode   |
 | Ambient atmospheric pressure  | Ground   |

 Now that we can think about air flowing in circuits, we can also use schematic notation to draw our pneumatic circuits, just like in electronics.
-Here are the symbols that I use to draw my circuits, but you can find different symbols online if you search for pneumatic and hydraulic symbols.
+Here are the **pneumatic symbols** that I use to draw my circuits, but you can find different symbols online if you search for pneumatic and hydraulic symbols.
 As long as you're consistent, you're good to go.

 ![overview of pneumatic symbols](https://raw.githubusercontent.com/kvriet/pneumatics/main/media/pneumatic%20symbols.png){: style="height: 200px; width: auto;" }